 Dental fillings are one of the most common dental procedures performed in our Westborough dental office, used to address tooth decay and minor tooth damage.

 A dental filling can play an important role in helping you maintain the structure of your natural smile and avoid more complex dental problems.
 We can place a tooth filling during a single visit using a range of materials to suit your needs.
 When appropriate, we recommend using composite resin to fill a tooth cavity.
 Also called a “white filling”, the composite resin is color-matched to your smile and creates a strong seal for the prevention of future decay.

 For tooth cavities that are located in the larger back teeth, an inlay or onlay may be recommended for the best long-term result.
 Also called a partial crown, this type of restoration is typically made of a ceramic or porcelain material to match your existing teeth.

-Our dentists will evaluate your dental health needs and discuss your cosmetic goals before recommending the most suitable option for addressing tooth decay.
+Dr. Patel will evaluate your dental health needs and discuss your cosmetic goals before recommending the most suitable option for addressing tooth decay.

 Replacing Dark Teeth Fillings: Instant Smile Makeover

-We can replace old teeth fillings that are dark, easily visible when smiling or leaking.
+We can replace old teeth fillings that are dark, easily visible when smiling, or leaking.
 A new composite white filling can provide an instant smile makeover while also improving your overall dental health.